CrystalSystems/crystal-v2.0/README.md

 11. Added a user interface setting that allows you to hide all GIF images on the website.

+12. In the section for displaying user likes, offset pagination has been replaced with cursor pagination to increase performance.

-12. The security system complies with [CRYSTAL v1.0  (Production)](https://shedov.top/description-and-capabilities-of-crystal-v1-0/#paragraph_7).
+13. The security system complies with [CRYSTAL v1.0  (Production)](https://shedov.top/description-and-capabilities-of-crystal-v1-0/#paragraph_7).

 **⚠️ Before using [CRYSTAL v2.0](https://github.com/CrystalSystems/crystal-v2.0) or its code in a production environment, it is strongly recommended to carefully review the implementation and assess any potential cybersecurity risks.**<br/>